firebombgaming/Dice-roler-in-python/README.md

 # Dice-roller-in-python
 This is a python program that I came up with pretty quickly It rolls a die and shows you the number side of the die.
+This was made for linux machines.
 Made By firebombgaming